zilishen/documentation/content/nms/adm/about/rbac-overview.md

 ## Permission Structure

-The permission structure for Nginx Management Suite (NMS) uses a flat permission structure based on features, where permissions are assigned for each feature.
+The permission structure for Nginx Management Suite (NGINX Management Suite) uses a flat permission structure based on features, where permissions are assigned for each feature.
 Permissions are configured for a role, and then the role is assigned to users.
 A user can be assigned more than one role and the permissions for each role will be agglomerated together.

-{{< note >}}if two or more roles specify permissions for the same feature, NMS will try to provide the least restrictive use for that feature when combining those permissions.
+{{< note >}}if two or more roles specify permissions for the same feature, NGINX Management Suite will try to provide the least restrictive use for that feature when combining those permissions.
 However, having multiple permission definitions for a particular feature is not recommended.{{< /note >}}

 Each object has a corresponding feature that is used to set permissions for accessing that object.
 The permissions roughly correspond to the endpoints for an object.
 Endpoints can be referenced as the base endpoint `/<object>` or with a specific object referenced `/<object>/<uid>`.
 Some objects may have parent objects that they must be nested under and for these parent objects, there will be permissions for setting access within these parent objects, e.g. for apps which are nested under environments, the admin will be able to specify which environments a particular role will be able to access the apps under.
 This is accomplished by specifying the environment object within the app feature.